macwoj/interview_prep/sre/networking.md

 - **Congestion Control:** Algorithms like **TCP Reno**, **Cubic** detect and avoid network congestion.
 - **Streaming Protocol:** No message boundaries—application defines them.

+TCP suffers from **Head-of-Line (HOL) blocking** due to its **in-order delivery guarantee**.
+Here's a compact explanation:

+- TCP ensures bytes are delivered **in order** to the application.
+- If a packet is lost (e.g., segment 3), TCP holds **all later segments** (e.g., 4, 5, 6…) in the receive buffer until the missing one is **retransmitted and received**.
+- This delays delivery of data to the application, even though most data may have arrived.

+**Key implications**:
+- HOL blocking increases **latency**, especially over lossy or high-latency networks.
+- It can degrade performance in real-time applications (e.g., video streaming), which is why protocols like **QUIC/HTTP/3** avoid this by using **independent streams** over UDP.

 ### Interview Highlight:
 > "TCP ensures reliable delivery over an unreliable IP layer using mechanisms like retransmissions and congestion control.
 I’ve debugged packet loss by analyzing TCP retransmits in `tcpdump` and tuned window sizes for high-latency links."